nikitakot/nestjs-boilerplate/article/article-devto.md

 $ npm i --save @nestjs/graphql apollo-server-express graphql-tools graphql
 ```

-After packages are installed, let's create configuration file for our GraphQL server.
+After the packages are installed, let's create a configuration file for our GraphQL server.

 ```shell
 $ touch src/graphql.options.ts
 ```

-The configuration will be passed to the underlying Appolo instance by NestJS.
-Configuration documentation can be found [here](https://www.apollographql.com/docs/apollo-server/api/apollo-server/).
+The configuration will be passed to the underlying Apollo instance by NestJS.
+A more in depth documentation can be found [here](https://www.apollographql.com/docs/apollo-server/api/apollo-server/).

 **src/graphql.options.ts**
 ```typescript